SidKwok/github-explorer/README.md

 # github-explorer

-> Vue and React are both hot, SMOKING HOT!
+> Rebuild with Vue 2.1

 # Introduction

 THIS github-explorer is based on Vue.
-You can check out the [ORIGINAL](https://github.com/trungdq88/github-explorer) one, which is based on React.
+You can check out the [ORIGINAL](https://github.com/trungdq88/github-explorer) version, which is based on React.
+If you are interested in Vue 1.0 version, you should visit [this](https://github.com/SidKwok/github-explorer/tree/1.x).

 ## Tips